 On Xbox X: Mute your mic in Party Chat by pressing the Xbox logo, then press the R trigger to party chat, then press Y to mute the mic.

-If you wish to disable Bluetooth and only hear audio from the wireless adapter, just cycle back to wireless mode by clicking the Multi-function button twice.
+If you wish to disable Bluetooth and only hear audio from the wireless adapter, just cycle back to wireless mode by clicking the Multi-function button until you hear "wireless".
 Penrose will remain paired until you turn it or the source device off, or tell your source device to disconnect or forget Penrose.

 If your paired BT device receives an incoming call, it will ring through on Penrose and you can choose to answer on the device itself or by a click of Penrose's Power button.
 Again, you will hear both sources and the BT source will be louder, and the mic will transmit to both sources also.